 Should you indulge in a nap?

-So while it may not be the turkey, the combination of the calorie-heavy Thanksgiving meal and the excitement and change of the holiday schedule naturally leaves your body begging for a nap.
+So while it may not be the turkey, the combination of the calorie-heavy holiday meal and the excitement and change of the holiday schedule naturally leaves your body begging for a nap.
 Though Thanksgiving naps are a time-honored tradition, they may impact your ability to sleep later on that night, adding to next-day lethargy.

 Avoid a food coma altogether